tgvoskuilen/meshBalancing/README.md

      it to use a default of 0.

-  5.  [ __CRASH__ ] DimensionedFields are not properly distributed in the
+  2.  [ __CRASH__ ] DimensionedFields are not properly distributed in the
       current implementation.
-To enable distribution of DimensionedFields you will have to make the following changes:
+To enable distribution of DimensionedFields you will have to make the following changes (NOTE: This may still not work):

     1. Add a constructor for DimensionedField which is consistent with the one used in fvMeshSubset.
 I recommend you recompile the entire src directory